SaikouCon

-SaikouCon was an annual three day anime convention held during August at the Mountain Laurel Resort in White Haven, Pennsylvania.
-The convention's name in Japanese translates to "best convention."
-It was the first anime convention hosted in the Lehigh Valley.
+SaikouCon was an annual three-day anime convention held every August at the Mountain Laurel Resort in White Haven, Pennsylvania.
+The convention's name, which translates to "best convention" in Japanese, reflected its ambition to provide a premier anime experience.
+Notably, SaikouCon was the first anime convention to be hosted in the Lehigh Valley.

 Programming

 The convention typically offered a dance party, costume contest, concerts, a merchant’s hall, tabletop games, video games, and workshops.
 The 2014 charity auction benefited the Dave Thomas Foundation and St. Jude's Children's Research Hospital.

 History

-SaikouCon for 2013 and 2014 was located at the Holiday Inn Conference Center Lehigh Valley in Breinigsville.
-For 2015 the convention was located at the Best Western Lehigh Valley Hotel Conference Center.
-SaikouCon moved from the Split Rock Resort in Lake Harmony back to Allentown for 2017, being located at the Holiday Inn Center City.
+SaikouCon was located at the Holiday Inn Conference Center Lehigh Valley in Breinigsville in 2013 and 2014.
+In 2015, the convention moved to the Best Western Lehigh Valley Hotel Conference Center.
+SaikouCon then moved from the Split Rock Resort in Lake Harmony back to Allentown in 2017, taking place at the Holiday Inn Center City.
 The 2018 convention was held at the Econo Lodge Conference Center in Allentown.
-SaikouCon was postponed in 2020 due to the COVID-19 pandemic.
-SaikouCon 2021 was cancelled due to various issues including the event's lack of programming, with the convention also closing due to operational problems.
+Due to the COVID-19 pandemic, SaikouCon was postponed in 2020.
+SaikouCon 2021 was cancelled due to a lack of programming and operational problems, leading to the convention's closure.